Solvency II Association | Online Training and Certification

 - Non-compliance of the internal model.

-- Minimum Capital Requirement (MCR).
+Minimum Capital Requirement.

 - Calculation of the Minimum Capital Requirement.

-- Investments, prudent person principle.
+- Prudent person principle.

 - Non-Compliance with the Solvency Capital Requirement.